 And on Wednesdays through Sundays, you can head back to the Atlanta Botanical Gardens to experience the exhibition in a new light–the works will be illuminated for evening viewing during Chihuly Nights.

 The downside: Even Garden members are required to purchase a ticket to Chihuly Nights.

-Admission to the Atlanta Botanical Garden is regularly $18.95 for adults, $12.95 for children ages 3-12, and free for kids under age 3.
-If you happen to be near the AtlanTIX booth at the Underground Atlanta Visitor’s Center, you can check to see if they have tickets; when they’re available, same- or next-day tickets to the Atlanta Botanical Garden are $13.32 each.
+Admission to the Atlanta Botanical Garden is regularly $21.95 for adults, $15.95 for children ages 3-12, and free for kids under age 3 and Atlanta Botanical Garden members.

 The Atlanta Botanical Garden is located at 1345 Piedmont Ave.
 NE in Midtown.